MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy/deploy-update-rollups.md

 This article provides information about how to install, verify and remove update rollups for System Center 2016 Virtual Machine Manager (VMM).

+**Note**: Update rollups  will be installed automatically if you have set the Microsoft Updates option to Automatic update.
+If not, you can install these manually.

 ## Obtain and install update rollups
 The following sections provide information about how to obtain and install the update rollups manually through Microsoft updates, Microsoft Download Center, and through VMM command line.